-• the need for standards to be based on risk analysis using the best available scientific evidence the promotion of consistency between domestic and international food standards
+• the need for standards to be based on risk analysis using the best available scientific evidence

 FSANZ used the best available scientific evidence to conduct the risk analysis.
 The applicant submitted a dossier of information and scientific literature as part of its application.
 This dossier, together with other technical and scientific information, was considered by FSANZ in assessing the application.
-The risk assessment is provided in SD.
+The risk assessment is provided in the SD.